Arc'teryx Zeta SL Review

 Cons: No ventilation options, expensive, no easy way to clip to a harness

 Our Analysis and Test Results

-The Zeta SL offers an array of well-designed features that rank highly for their functionality in keeping our reviewers dry.
-We appreciated its sleek, low profile Velcro wrist closures, which minimized the amount of water that ran down our arms and into our sleeves, while our hands were above our head.
-The main front zipper is watertight and sports a minimal internal storm flap; while small in appearance, it proved more than adequate to keep water out, even during the wettest of storms.
-The Durable Water Repellency (DWR) held up incredibly well on this jacket and was among the most long-lasting in our review.
+The Zeta SL offers an array of well-designed features, which rank highly for their functionality in keeping our reviewers dry.
+We appreciated its sleek, low-profile Velcro wrist closures, which minimized the amount of water that ran down our arms if we were using our hands were above our head.
+The main front zipper is watertight and sports a minimal but effective internal storm flap that keeps the water out in even the wettest of storms.
+The Durable Water Repellency (DWR) holds up incredibly well and is one of the best in our fleet.

 Breathability and Venting

 The Zeta SL's Paclite Plus material is one of the more breathable in the fleet.
 Gore markets their 3-layer Gore-Tex Active to be slightly more breathable.
 In our tests, we didn't find otherwise but found Gore-Tex PacLite to be comparable.
 As a result, a slight edge could be given to Gore-Active pieces; for our testers — and for most people — it is pretty difficult to distinguish any differences.